 The following decisions are open to the Examining Committee:

 The thesis and the oral examination have been completed to the satisfaction of the examining committee.
 The thesis may require typographical and/or minor editorial corrections to be made to the satisfaction of the supervisor and submitted and approved in UWSpace within one month of the date of the examination.
 If more time is required to make these corrections, the Committee should consider whether a decision of accepted conditionally is merited.
 If the thesis is not submitted within this timeline, the student will be withdrawn from the program.

 The oral examination has been completed to the satisfaction of the examining committee.
 The thesis is acceptable but requires content changes which are minor enough that re-examination is not required.
 The PhD Thesis Examining Committee's report must include a brief outline of the nature of the changes required and must indicate the time by which the changes are to be completed.
 Changes must be completed to the Committee's satisfaction and submitted and approved in UWSpace within four months of the date of the examination or the student will be withdrawn from the program.
-At least two members of the Committee must confirm that required changes have been made.
+At least two members of the Committee, only one of whom may be the supervisor or co-supervisor, must confirm that required changes have been made.

 Any extension to the time limits for accepted and accepted conditionally must be requested in writing and approved by the Graduate Officer and the Faculty Associate Dean, Graduate Studies.

 Re-examination is required in either of the following situations: